digitalnsw/nsw-design-system/src/components/breadcrumbs/content/_guidance.md

 ### How this component works

 Breadcrumbs show the current page location in the context of its parent pages, starting with the home link.
 The parent pages use link styling and can be used to navigate a user back to a parent page.
-The label of the user’s current page is not a link to indicate that user's current location.
+The label of the user’s current page is not a link to indicate the user's current location.

 For mobile resolutions (under 768px) the breadcrumb shows a link to the immediate parent and current page only.

 ## Accessibility

-Content TBD

-Breadcrumbs are a complementary way to navigate back through the site architecture.
+All components are responsive and meet WCAG 2.1 AA accessibility guidelines.